auxdesigner/Sketch-to-VR/README.md

 ##Installation:
 1. Download Zip and Extract it.
-There’s a demo sketch file and a Sketch To VR folder.
+There’s a demo sketch file and a SketchToVR.sketchplugin.
-2. In Sketch app, go to Plugins > Manage Plugins…
-3. In the opened window, click on the bottom left gear icon, and select Show Plugins Folder from the dropdown.
-4. Place the Sketch To VR folder directly in the Plugins folder.
+2. Double click on SketchToVR.sketchplugin.
+Sketch will install the plugin.

 ##Export your mocks with the plugin
 1. Open the demo Sketch file.
 The “background” artboard is a 360° photo.
 The “ui” artboard is the interface on top of the photo.
 In order to be seamless, the 360° photo you use should be [equirectangular](https://en.wikipedia.org/wiki/Equirectangular_projection).
 There are some examples on [Flickr](https://www.flickr.com/groups/equirectangular/).
 The one in my file is from [Nick Hobgood](https://www.flickr.com/photos/globalvoyager/27869867466/).